 The ABN is a unique business identifier used in dealings with the Australian Government.
 It is also available to state, territory and local government regulatory bodies.
 Identification for tax law purposes is only one of the uses of the ABN.
 For more information about privacy and ABNs, see the ABR Privacy statement^{L3}.

 4 Current postal address

-Print the current postal address of the SMSF.
+Print the current postal address of the SMSF at item 4.

-We will send correspondence to that address.
+We will use this address to send correspondence.

 Abbreviate 'care of' to 'C/-' only.

 5 Annual return status